-Changes were also made to fix issues with handling overlays in the classify processor and the statistics image processor.
+Changes were also made to fix issues with handling overlays in the classify & cluster processors and issues in the statistics image processor.

 Version 3.21 (8/19/2019) This version allows one to use a subset of classes and/or channels for the 'K Nearest Neighbor' classifier.